Customize an instance

 props that are specific to one or more components

-Mantine exposes props that are unique to some components or to a single component.
-Such props may determine the style, or the component's inner structure, such as toggling inner-components.
-For example, the TextInput's label prop adds a label DOM element in addition to the input element.
+Some props are unique to some components.
+They may determine the style, but also determine the component's inner structure, such as toggling inner-elements.
+For example, the TextInput's label prop adds a label element in addition to the input element.

 <TextInput label="Username"></TextInput>